 Dutch Oven Beef Stew

 2. 2

 Brown the beef.
-Heat a dutch oven on medium heat with olive oil, and brown the beef on all sides for 2-3 minutes on each side.
+Heat a Dutch Oven pot on medium heat for several minutes, add olive oil, and brown a batch of the beef pieces for about 2 minutes on each side.
+Be careful not to overcrowd the pan or the meat will steam.
 Then transfer the beef onto a plate when finished.
+Do the rest of the beef in batches until finished, add more oil to the pan as needed in between browning.

 3. 3

-Sauté the vegetables.
+Sauté the vegetables, then the tomato paste.
 In the same pot you cooked the beef, add the onions, celery, and carrots.
-Cook until soft (about 4-5 minutes) with a pinch of salt.
+Cook until soft (about 4-5 minutes) with a healthy pinch of salt.
 Then add the minced garlic for 1 minute.
 If the bottom of the pan is really dry, add a splash of beef broth to deglaze the bottom using your spoon to scrape up any bits.
+Add the tomato paste and cook for 2 minutes with the vegetables.

-A collage of three photos showing how to make beef stew.
-The first photo, step one, is a clear glass bowl with cubed beef coated in flour.
-The bowl is sitting on a wooden board.
-The second photo, step two, is the beef browned in a black cast iron pot.
-The third photo, step three, is diced vegetables being sautéed in a black cast iron pot with a wooden spoon.
+A collage of three photos labeled steps one through three showing how to make beef stew.
+The first image, step one, is beef cubes in a clear glass bowl tossed in flour.
+The second image, step two, is pieces of beef cubes being browned in a cast iron pan.
+The third image, step three, is diced vegetables being sautéed in a cast iron pot.

 1. 4

 Add remaining ingredients.
-In the same pot as the sautéed vegetables, add the browned beef, cubed potatoes, thyme and rosemary, Worcestershire sauce, and beef broth.
-Season with a generous pinch of salt and black pepper and stir ingredients together.
+Then add the browned beef and all the juices, cubed potatoes, thyme and rosemary, Worcestershire sauce, and beef broth.
+Season with 1/4 teaspoon each of onion and garlic powder, a generous pinch of salt and a pinch of black pepper.
+Stir everything together.

 2. 5

-Cover and roast.
-Cover the pot with a fitted lid, and roast for 1 and 30 minutes at 375F.
-Peek at the stew at the 1 hour mark and add any extra broth if needed.
+Cover and braise.
+Cover the pot with a fitted lid, and roast for 90 minutes at 375F.
 When it’s finished, add the chopped parsley, taste, and season with additional salt & black pepper until the flavor is just right.
 Then serve!

+Dutch Oven Beef Stew